Credit: Johan PerssonElizabeth Moss and Keira Knightley in the 2011 London revival

 A sad waste.

-And then there's the terrific supporting work by two seasoned Grand Dames, the singular Miriam Hopkins (Martha in Wyler's original film; Martha's aunt here) and the commanding Fay Bainter, who was Oscar-nominated as Mary's monied grandmother and, from where I sit, should have won.
+And then there's the terrific supporting work by two seasoned Grand Dames, the singular Miriam Hopkins (Martha in Wyler's original film; Martha's Aunt Lily here) and the commanding Fay Bainter, who was Oscar-nominated as Mary's monied grandmother and, from where I sit, should have won.
 The sublime Rita Moreno, essentially too old for "West Side Story" (she was 30 at the time) and only adequate in the role, took home one of the supporting awards that year.
 But it was a WSS sweep in 1962.

 There are few scene more quietly scorching than when Bainter silences Balkin's hysterical excuses for her behavior with the demand, "Be still!"